bowman2001/perplexdoc/content/doc/intro/perplex/index.md

 : are set directly in the front-matter of the Markdown files.
 Every file starts with a YAML block, which is enclosed by three dashes `---`.
 {.dl-loose}

 Despite its successful efforts to make data formatting as simple as possible, YAML still needs to adhere to strict grammar.
-It sometimes depends on the indentation of the keys and this can be a source of frustrating errors.
-Perplex provides templates for Hugo’s [`new` command][new] to help with that.
-Every type of content file can start with a working front-matter block.
+It’s sensitive to the correct indentation of the keys.

+Perplex provides templates for Hugo’s [`new` command][new] for an easy start.
+Every new content file includes a working front-matter block.
 All essential keys are present and many of their values are filled with reasonable auto-generated values or placeholders.

 Front-matter for a documentation page for example contains usually around 15--20 entries, and we have to change or add only a few of them in the beginning.

 ## In case of problems {#trouble}